oatpp/website/docs/docs/components/api-controller/README.md

 Endpoints code generation section must begin with `#include OATPP_CODEGEN_BEGIN(ApiController)` and must be closed with `#include OATPP_CODEGEN_END(ApiController)`.
-*Do not forget to close code generation section in order to avoid macro conflicts later in the code!*
+*Do not forget to close the code generation section in order to avoid macro conflicts later in the code!*

 ```cpp
 #include "oatpp/web/server/api/ApiController.hpp"